muttoni/cadence-symbols/README.md

 ]
 ```

+Any additional uses for the <- symbol?
+File a PR!

 ## <-> (lower than, hyphen, greater than) (swap operator)

 <-> is referred to as the Swap operatior.
 It swaps values between the variables to the left and right of it.
 [More info](https://docs.onflow.org/cadence/language/operators/#swapping)